shduke/JavaFX-Game/README.md

   * "5" - Goes to game over win screen
   * "=" - Add a life
   * "-" - Subtract a life

+#### Suggested improvements
+  * Give a suggestion on how to deal with scene changes
+  * Talk about tradition game design